Computer Vision for Classroom “Engagement Detection”: Is it Ethical?

 In addition to findings indicating that online courses often have lower levels of student engagement than on-campus courses, some researchers have found that engagement may be more important online than it is in face-to-face settings.
 In a 2018 study on student engagement published in the Online Learning Journal, Florence Martin and Doris U. Bolliger emphasize, “Student engagement in online learning is very important because online learners seem to have fewer opportunities to be engaged with the institution.”
 Unfortunately, creating the conditions for engagement in online courses tends to be challenging both due to course size (online courses are often larger than in-person courses) and delivery mode (some online courses are asynchronous, which means students rarely engage with course materials, assignments or discussion forums simultaneously).

 What is “Engagement Detection”?

 “Engagement detection” refers to any method used to measure engagement.
 In the past, most research on engagement, whether being carried out online or in a traditional classroom setting, has relied heavily on self-reporting.
 While self-reporting (e.g., student surveys issued at the end of a course) is useful, it rarely tells the whole story and is not always effective at measuring how students engaged with specific content or a specific activity.
-As new technologies enable us to record and collect data on everything from gestures and postures to eye movement and facial expressions (as an example, see Microsoft’s Emotion Detector software), self-reporting is no longer the only or even the best way to measure engagement.
+As new technologies enable us to record and collect data on everything from postures to eye movement and even facial expressions (as an example, see Microsoft’s Emotion Detector software), self-reporting is no longer the only or even the best way to measure engagement.